Minnesota 4th grader goes viral with 'Imagine'

 Adam Kornowski, a fourth-grader at Lakeside Elementary in Chisago City, performed John Lennon's "Imagine" at the school talent show last week.

-His mom, Michelle, uploaded it to Facebook.
-As of Friday afternoon, the video has for than 3.5 million views, more than 95,000 shares, and more than 52,000 reactions.
+His mother, Michelle, uploaded it to Facebook.
+As of Friday evening, the video has for than 4 million views and more than 100,000 shares!

 "There wasn’t a parent in the room with a dry eye by the end.
 He got a standing ovation and the applause lasted forever!"
 Michelle wrote in the post.